Ilex cornuta 'Rotunda'

 -

-'Rotunda' requires little care and has very spiny foliage, is moderately salt tolerant, drought tolerant, easily transplanted, and does well in clay and alkaline soils as long as they are well-drained.
 This holly can be grown in full to partial sun and is tolerant of heat and humidity, making it a good choice for the south.
-Prune in the late winter to control its size if needed.
-The fruit and evergreen leaves make for winter interest in the landscape.
-The spiny leaves make this a good choice for a barrier or privacy screen or use as an impenetrable hedge.
-It can also be planted as a specimen, used in small groups, or planted along a foundation.
+It requires little care and is moderately salt tolerant and drought-tolerant.
+It does well in clay and alkaline soils as long as they are well-drained.
+Prune in the late winter to control its size, if needed.
 Mature plants do not tolerate root disturbance, so it is best to site the plant in its permanent position, preferably one that provides winter protection for the first year or two.

-This plant can have pest problems.
-Holly leaf miner, scale, whitefly, and spider mites are occasional insect pests.
+Diseases, Insect Pests, and Other Plant Problems: This plant can have pest problems.
+Holly leaf miners, scale, whiteflies, and spider mites are occasional insect pests.
 Powdery mildew, leaf spot, leaf rot, and tar spot are potential disease problems.
-However, it is resistant to Phytophthora root rot.
+It is resistant to phytophthora root rot.
 Depending on their planting location this shrub can exhibit chlorosis, leaf drop, or leaf scorch from high pH soils.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University